Ppratik765/Detect-any-music-android-app/README.md

 The core functionality of Aura relies heavily on digital signal processing (DSP) principles.

 ### Time-Domain Acquisition
 Environmental audio is captured via the device microphone using the Android `AudioRecord` API.
-The continuous analog signal is discretized into a digital format.
+The continuous analog signal is discretised into a digital format.
 * **Sample Rate:** 44,100 Hz (Standard CD quality, satisfying the Nyquist-Shannon sampling theorem for human hearing ranges up to ~22 kHz).
 * **Format:** 16-bit PCM (Pulse-Code Modulation), providing 65,536 possible amplitude values per sample.
 * **Buffer Size:** Captured in asynchronous chunks to prevent main-thread blocking, representing the signal in the Time Domain $f(t)$.